 Your recreation vehicle may be equipped with a propane "quick-coupler" connection and support bracket for easy installation of the BBQ grill.
+Typically this connection is located at the LP tank bracket.

 Attaching the "quick coupler" connection

 The "quick coupler" is directly connected to the RV propane system.
 The "quick-coupler" connection is equipped with a positive shut-off valve.